 You can take some course online for phlebotomy.
 But they are only general education courses.
 The core portions of training are clinical and are done in person so you can learn the techniques in a hands on environment.
 For more details about online training for phlebotomy click here.

-Step 3 – Complete the Training Program and Prep for Certification Exam
+Step 3 – Complete the Phlebotomy Training and Prep for Certification Exam

 After successfully passing the accredited training program you will be eligible to take the phlebotomy certification exam.
 It is important that you study hard for the exam for it is the most important thing employers are looking for today in new phlebotomists.